This post originally appeared in Campaign US

 Disrupters also shift power to consumers.
 From 24/7 customer service to revealing hidden costs in e-commerce, Jet.com is empowering the customer to make more informed shopping decisions.
 The internet retailer’s technology rewards shoppers in real-time with savings on products that are bought and shipped together, reducing the logistics costs often concealed in the price of goods.
 The service also saves time— a valuable resource for shoppers— as its real-time pricing algorithm determines which sellers are the most cost effective in value and shipping.
 Furthermore, customers stand to save more by opting out of free returns for household items that they’re more likely to keep.

-Based on consumers’ preferences for intuitive, easy-to-use services that are on-demand, disrupters like Dollar Shave Club, Jet.com, Uber and Spotify continue to impact the status quo.
-By offering experiences that are fresh, clear and overall simple, these brands are enjoying increased customer loyalty and revenue.
+Based on consumers’ preferences for intuitive, easy-to-use services that are on-demand, disruptors like Dollar Shave Club, Jet.com, Uber and Spotify continue to impact the status quo.
+By offering experiences that are fresh, clear and overall simple, these disruptor brands are enjoying increased customer loyalty and revenue.

-Read more about disrupter brands in our Global Brand Simplicity Index.
+Read more about disruptor brands in our Global Brand Simplicity Index.

 Brian Rafferty is global director of insights at Siegel+Gale.
 Follow him on Twitter:@btrafferty